lvgl/docs_old/en/html/_sources/object-types/page.md.txt

 - `lv_page_set_scrl_layout()`

 ### Notes
 The background draws its border when the scrollable is drawn.
-It ensures that the page always will have a closed shape even if the scrollable has the same color as the page's parent.
+It ensures that the page always will have a closed shape even if the scrollable has the same color as the Page's parent.

 ## Styles